Student Voting Guide | Texas

 Effect on Driver’s License.
 Voting in Texas may be considered a declaration of residency, potentially making you subject to other laws that govern state residents.
 Ordinarily, if you are a new Texas resident, you may operate a vehicle in Texas for 90 days using the driver’s license from your previous state.
 After this 90 days period, you may only operate a vehicle in Texas if you have a Texas driver’s license.
 However, if you own a vehicle, you must register and obtain title for the vehicle within 30 days of becoming a Texas resident.

-As of August 2014, Texas’s photo ID requirement is currently subject to ongoing litigation.
+As of October 2014, Texas’s photo ID requirement is currently subject to ongoing litigation.
 Please consult with your local election official to verify the requirement’s current status.
-As of August 2014, the following is in effect:
+As of October 2014, the following is in effect pursuant to an October 18, 2014 order from the United States Supreme Court:

 Texas voters are required to show photo ID at the polls.
 Student IDs are not accepted in Texas for purposes of identification for voting.
 The following forms of ID are accepted at the polls: a valid Texas driver’s license, an Election Identification Certificate, a personal identification card, a concealed handgun carry license, a U.S. military identification card containing a photograph, a U.S. citizenship certificate containing a photograph, and a U.S. passport.
 With the exception of the U.S. citizenship certificate, ID must be current or have expired no more than 60 days before being presented at the polls.